ruggeri/tech-notes/randos/usb.md

 **USB 4**

 In 2019, USB 4 is released.
+This now supports 40GBps on a single lane!
+Thus you can do 80GBps bidirectional.

-This incorporates all the old USB standards:
+This incorporates all the old USB standards as follows:

-- Note: there is no USB4 Gen 1; they don't bother incorporating that as part of USB4.
+- Note: there is no USB4 Gen 1; they don't bother incorporating a 5GBps mode as part of USB4.
-- USB4 Gen 2x1: 10Gbps using a single lane.
+- USB4 Gen 2x1: 10Gbps symmetric using a single lane.
-- USB4 Gen 2x2: 20Gbps using both lanes.
+- USB4 Gen 2x2: 20Gbps symmetric using both lanes.
-- USB4 Gen 3x1: 20Gbps using a single lane at double the USB 3.2 Gen 2
+- USB4 Gen 3x1: 20Gbps symmetric using a single lane at double the USB 3.2 Gen 2 data rate.
+  - I wonder if this is widely implemented.
+Why not just use USB4 Gen 2x2, which has wider
+- USB4 Gen 3x2: 40Gbps symmetric using both lanes at double the USB 3.2
+  Gen 2 data rate.
+- USB4 Gen 4x1: 40Gbps symmetric using a single data lane at 4x the
+  Gen 2x2 data rate!
+  - Again, I wonder if this is widely implemented; USB4 Gen 3x2 offers the same GBps.
+- USB4 Gen 4x2: 80Gbps symmetric using both data lanes at 4x the Gen 2x2
   data rate.
-  - I wonder if this is widely used.
-Why not just use USB4 Gen 2x2?
-- USB4 Gen 3x2: 40Gbps using both lanes at double the USB 3.2 Gen 2 data
-  rate.
-- USB4 Gen 4x1: 40Gbps using a single data lane at double the Gen 3 data
-  rate!
-  - Again, I wonder if this is widely used anywhere.
-- USB4 Gen 4x2: 80Gbps using both data lanes at double the Gen 3 data
-  rate.
 - USB4 Gen 4 Asymmetric
   - Uses three data lanes, allocating only one for upstream.
-  - Thus, can do 120Gbps!
+  - Thus, can do 120Gbps in one direction.

 Note, USB4 was based on Thunderbolt 3.